microsoft/FluidFramework/.changeset/bloated-ghosts-expand.md

 "@fluidframework/aqueduct": major
 ---

-Return `IFluidDataStoreChannel` interface from `PureDataObjectFactory.instantiateDataStore` instead of `FluidDataStoreRuntime` implementation class.
+The return type of `PureDataObjectFactory.instantiateDataStore` is changing from `FluidDataStoreRuntime` to `IFluidDataStoreChannel`.